doraven/learn/Vue/Vue.md

         <componentName></componentName>
     </div>

-- components are like Vue Instances except for `el`. one more instance created everytime the specific component used.
+- components are like Vue Instances except for `el`. one more instance is created everytime a component used.

-- `data` must be function returns `data_dic`, or every components use same `data_dic`.
+- `data` must be function returning `data_dic`, or every component uses one `data_dic`.

 - `props` is used to passing data to template

         <componentName prop1="prop1 things"></componentName>

     now it's possible to use `v-for itemList ` to bind values of item in itemList.

-    if there are many props, a `prop_dic1` maybe used to pass value to component.
+    if there are many props, a `prop_dic1` shoule be used to pass values to component.

         Vue.component('componentName', {
         props: ['prop_dic1'],